• Skip to primary navigation

 chucked up bananas in a bowl.

-When it’s time to make the nice cream, even a full-sized food processor is going to have a little trouble with fully frozen bananas.
+When it's time to make the nice cream, even a full-sized food processor is going to have a little trouble with fully frozen bananas.
 So I let them warm up a bit.
-If they’ve only been in the freezer 4 hours, you can probably skip this step.
-But if they’ve been frozen longer (overnight), let them sit 15 to 20 minutes.
+If they've only been in the freezer 4 hours, you can probably skip this step.
+But if they've been frozen longer (overnight), let them sit at room temperature for 15 to 20 minutes before processing.

 Now, add the "mostly" frozen banana chunks to the food processor and start to process.
 Pulse at first to help break up the fruit.
 You'll need to pulse, stop and scrape, then pulse a few more times.